 How to get there from Nice

 Tip: The museum is less crowded in the morning, and also during lunchtime… and if you time it right, you can watch the changing of the guard in front of the Palace at 11:55am daily.

-Hours: Summer (July-August) 9:30am-8pm, Spring and Autumn (April-June and the month of September) 10am-7pm, Winter (October-March)10am-6pm.
-Closed only on Christmas day and the weekend of the Monaco Grand Prix.
+Summer (July-August) 9:30am-8pm, Spring and Autumn (April-June and the month of September) 10am-7pm, Winter 10am-6pm (Jan-March 5pm).
+Open 7 days a week and only closed on Christmas day and the weekend of the Monaco Grand Prix.

 How to see the Oceanographic Museum